• Home /

 8. Don’t Confuse Pre-Qualification and Pre-Approval

-A mortgage pre-qualifications is not a mortgage pre-approval.
-First-time buyers get burned by not knowning the difference.
+A mortgage pre-qualification is not a mortgage pre-approval.
+First-time buyers get burned by not knowing the difference.

 Pre-qualification